 Michael Vargo | Senior Support Escalation Engineer

-Some customers are experiencing failures on Windows Server 2012 Hyper-V hosts that utilize Cluster Shared Volumes (CSVs) when backing up virtual machines (VM’s) using System Center 2012 Data Protection Manager (DPM 2012) with Service Pack 1 (SP1).
+Some customers are experiencing failures on Windows Server 2012 Hyper-V hosts that utilize Cluster Shared Volumes (CSVs) when backing up virtual machines (VM’s) using System Center 2012 Data Protection Manager (DPM 2012) with Service Pack 1 (SP1) or later.

 When this occurs the following error is logged on the Hyper-V hosts.